mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 as a workaround.
 This is not recommended though, not only because a logical structure is preferred, but also because it may be hard to use properly [2].

+#### Elements that are not "tabbable"

+While unexpected tab order can cause confusion, the _*inability*_ to tab through elements of a form is even more damaging to user experience.

+It may seem odd that this would be a problem, given that I just said that web browsers give us tabbable fields by default.
+However, not all elements are tabbable, and what you see is not always what you get.
+Sometimes a button isn't really a button...

+A pattern that I've seen often (you might even call it an anti-pattern) is to use generic elements like `div` and `span` to act as buttons.
+While it may be easy to attach a click event handler to a div, that convenience comes at the price of accessibility [3], not to mention semantics [4].

 ### Clear Visual Focus

 ---------------------------------------